Txrachel/deep_sort/README.md

 [MOT16 benchmark](https://motchallenge.net/data/MOT16/)
 sequences.
-We assume resources have been extracted to the repository root directory and the MOT16 benchmark data is in `./MOT16`:
+We assume resources have been extracted to the repository root directory and the MOT16 benchmark data is in `./MOT16`:             --path
 ```
 python deep_sort_app.py \
     --sequence_dir=./MOT16/test/MOT16-06 \